 HISTORY AND HISTORY OF ART

-Learn about History of Art degrees at the home of the two-year degree.
-We are ranked 1st for Teaching Excellence in the UK* and are Europe’s first ever Positive University .
+Learn about History of Art at Buckingham, home of the two-year degree and ranked 1st for Teaching Excellence in the UK*.
 Students are at the heart of everything we do: we’ve been 1st in England for Student Satisfaction for three years running (The Complete University Guide).
 You will love our personalised teaching model (with small class sizes), dedicated student support team, and beautiful, safe campus.

 WHY HISTORY AND HISTORY OF ART

 Our History of Art and History degrees go beyond the textbook: with leading academics and experts visiting the University throughout your degree.
 As one of our flexible honours degrees, you have the freedom to tailor your History or History of Art degree to reflect your interests and passions by combining it with a wide range of other subjects taught here at the University.

 A unique feature of our BA History and History of Art degrees is the opportunity to start your study with an inspiring term in Florence, focusing on the historical city, its history, culture, art and architecture.